thubregtsen/qhack/blogpost.md

 Both Xanadu's and IBM's approached differed in some fundamental details, but one thing was clear: the door to quantum kernel methods was open!
 Building upon this belief Maria Schuld recently published _Quantum Machine Learning Models are Kernel Methods_ [7].
 In this paper technical details of quantum kernels are set on firm grounds for everyone else to build novel models.
-In particular, a very natural procedure to build the Quantum Embedding Kernel (QEK) from an embedding Ansatz was provided.
+In particular, a very natural procedure to build the QEK from an embedding Ansatz was provided.

 ## Trainable Kernels